abdulahmad/EA-NHL-Tools/NHL94-Sprite-Mod/prompt.md

 224-239: Crest row 3 + ice logo + padding
 240-255: Crest row 4 + ice logo + padding

 This file (jerseyDef.js) has the definition of a jersey for Chicago Blackhawks in a data format I created.
 It maps to the NHL 95 jersey definition.
-For v1 the colors will be flat, so light/medium/dark will all be the same shade.
-The way the jersey definition works is it mentions a color, and the color is either in the local palette for the jersey (object "0"), or in the global palette (global.palette).
+The way the jersey definition works is it mentions a color, and the color is either in the local palette for the jersey (<teamIndex>.palette), or in the global palette (global.palette).

 Can you write a script which takes the palette defined in jerseyDef, and applies it to NHL95universaltemplate.act, and saves it as a new act file?